ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Application Intents can influence protocol selection, protocol configuration, path selection, and endpoint selection.
-For example, setting the "Timeliness" Intent to "Interactive" may lead the transport system to disable the Nagle algorithm for a connection, while setting the "Timeliness" to "Background" may lead it to setting the DSCP value to "scavenger".
+For example, setting the "Timeliness" Intent to "Interactive" may lead the transport system to disable the Nagle algorithm for a Connection, while setting the "Timeliness" to "Background" may lead it to setting the DSCP value to "scavenger".
 If the "Size to be Sent" Intent is set on an individual Message, it may influence path selection.

 Specifying Application Intents is not mandatory.
 An application can specify any combination of Application Intents.
-If specified, Application Intents are defined as parameters passed to the Preconnection object, and may influence the Connection established from that Preconnection.
+If specified, Application Intents are defined as parameters passed to the Preconnection Object, and may influence the Connection established from that Preconnection.
 If a Connection is cloned to form a Connection Group, and associated Application Intents are cloned along with the other transport parameters.
 Some Intents have also corresponding Message Properties, similar to the properties in {{send-params}}.

-Application Intents can be added to this interface as Transport Preferences with the "prefer" preference level.
+Application Intents can be added to this interface as Transport Preferences with the "Prefer" preference level.

 #### Traffic Category